Milestone-Proposal:Parametron, 1954

 (c) Low power consumption:

 Parametrons consume very little power during operation, which made them particularly attractive in electronic circuits of the early days of computing.
+(This is RELATIVE to the power-hungry vacuum tube of that day.
+It consumed much more power than today's power-efficient devices, especially when one tries to run parametron at high speed.
+More about this in the Obstacle to overcome section.)

-Counting Circuits Using Parametrons
+Counting Circuit Using Parametrons

 As a prototype of later computer, a simple counting circuit was developed using parametrons.
 [3] When parametrons were used to create counting circuits, the design focused on the following key features: